missinglinkai/Dataset-Zoo/VOC2007/README.md

 `./create_metadata.py ./data`

 ### Clean the data folder
-Before uploading the metadata we need to remove some unneeded `rm -rf ./data/ImageSets`
+Before uploading the metadata we need to remove some unneeded files

+`rm -rf ./data/ImageSets`

 ### Sync the data:
+We need to sync the data to a specific data volume.
+To list the data volumes you have access to run:

+`mali data list`

+It should produce a list of data volumes with ID's.
+You can create a new data volume on the console.

+Once you have a Volume ID sync the data folder into it.

 `mali data sync [VOLUME ID] --dataPath ./data`